THE 7 BEST CAMPING HAMMOCKS OF 2019

 Ah, the great outdoors.
 What’s a better way to enjoy all nature has to offer than to kick back in your very own backpacking hammock?
 The short answer is that there isn’t anything better than that.
-When shopping for gear, the hammock is often overlooked because we’ve come to unequivocally link tents with camping.
-But tents need to move over because hammocks are taking over and changing the way people camp and spend time outdoors.
+When shopping for gear, hammock camping is often overlooked because we’ve come to unequivocally link tents with camping.
+But tents need to move over because portable hammocks are taking over and changing the way people camp and spend time outdoors.

 Maybe you are tired of sleeping on the ground.
 (A wet tent floor isn’t fun).
 Maybe you want versatility and an option that will perform triple duty as a bed, a chair, and a lounger so you can lounge over (yes, literally) a stream and listen to the water rush by.
 Maybe you want to be closer to nature and to sleep under the stars.
 Maybe you just don’t want to take the time to put a tent together.
 Maybe you want to sleep sounder.

-Whatever your reason for shopping for a hammock, using this guide, you can be sure that you’ll get one that meets your needs.
+Whatever your reason for shopping for a sleeping hammock, using this guide, you can be sure that you’ll get one that meets your needs.
 Also, it doesn’t hurt that we’ll help you get the best value.